NessXToJason/GVSU-CIS641-TEAM657/README.md

 ## Run Instructions

-* An Expo link to run the app will be added here.
+* A demo of this app can be used by following [this link](https://expo.dev/@jason-truskowski/pixelart) and scanning the QR code or following the link on the device.